+9 Representation --- ----------------

-9 Representation Structure Advanced Application of the Concepts This scheme explores how characterisation and language can be used to represent groups in society across fictional and dramatic texts, and the media; it teaches students to recognise that these representations are influenced by context and perspective, and are a version of reality.
+This scheme explores how characterisation and language can be used to represent groups in society across fictional and dramatic texts, and the media; it teaches students to recognise that these representations are influenced by context and perspective, and are a version of reality.

 Key Text: Othello and at least one other play, by William Shakespeare.
 We use these Shakespeare texts to explore how 'the other' is represented, associating key themes of the plays with these representations.

+Structure

 We consider how the organisation of ideas will impact the way in which the reader responds to the text, as well as exploring some formal conventions of poetry, and structure at sentence level.

 Key Text: Heroes, by Robert Cormier.
 The non-linearity of this text makes for an interesting exploration of structure, as the writer prepares us for key revelations; subverts expectations; and creates a suspenseful experience for the reader.

+Advanced Application of the Concepts

 The final scheme of KS3 will culminate in revision of all concepts studied, requiring students to further secure and apply their knowledge more independently in their reading, writing and spoken language as they prepare for GCSE study.

-Key Text:A range of diverse short stories and extracts from C19 texts.
-These texts will allow for prolonged exposure to our rich literary canon, ensuring students become more familiar and confident with syntactical and linguistic challenges of texts from this period.
+Key Text: The Speckled Band, by Arthur Conan Doyle.
+This 19th century text provides students with a taste of our rich literary canon and ensures they become more familiar and confident with syntactical and linguistic challenges of texts from this period.